redis/redis-doc/topics/sentinel.md

 Note that there is no equivalent GET command since `SENTINEL MASTER` provides all the configuration parameters in a simple to parse format (as a field/value pairs array).

+Adding or removing Sentinels
+---

+Adding a new Sentinel to your deployment is a simple process because of the auto-discover mechanism implemented by Sentinel.
+All you need to do is to start the new Sentinel configured to monitor the currently active master.
+Within 10 seconds the Sentinel will acquire the list of other Sentinels and the set of slaves attached to the master.

+If you need to add multiple Sentinels at once, it is suggested to add it one after the other, waiting for all the other Sentinels to already know about the first one before adding the next.
+This is useful in order to still guarantee that majority can be achieved only in one side of a partition, in the chance failures should happen in the process of adding new Sentinels.

+This can be easily achieved by adding every new Sentinel with a 30 seconds delay, and during absence of network partitions.

+At the end of the process it is possible to use the command `SENTINEL MASTER mastername` in order to check if all the Sentinels agree about the total number of Sentinels monitoring the master.

+Removing a Sentinel is a bit more complex: Sentinels never forget already seen Sentinels, even if they are not reachable for a long time, since we don't want to dynamically change the majority needed to authorize a failover and the creation of a new configuration number.
+So in order to remove a Sentinel the following steps should be performed in absence of network partitions:

+1. Stop the Sentinel process of the Sentinel you want to remove.
+2. Send a `SENTINEL RESET *` command to all the other Sentinel instances (instead of `*` you can use the exact master name if you want to reset just a single master).
+One after the other, waiting at least 30 seconds between instances.
+3. Check that all the Sentinels agree about the number of Sentinels currently active, by inspecting the output of `SENTINEL MASTER mastername` of every Sentinel.

+Removing the old master or unreachable slaves.
+---

+Sentinels never forget about slaves of a given master, even when they are unreachable for a long time.
+This is useful, because Sentinels should be able to correctly reconfigure a returning slave after a network partition or a failure event.

+Moreover, after a failover, the failed over master is virtually added as a slave of the new master, this way it will be reconfigured to replicate with the new master as soon as it will be available again.

+However sometimes you want to remove a slave (that may be the old master) forever from the list of slaves monitored by Sentinels.

+In order to do this, you need to send a `SENTINEL RESET mastername` command to all the Sentinels: they'll refresh the list of slaves within the next 10 seconds, only adding the ones listed as correctly replicating from the current master `INFO` output.

 Pub/Sub Messages
 ---